 Chicken, turkey and beef stock is a household staple we use all the time.
-Also known as bone broth, this stock is incredibly easy to make – especially when you have a handful of leftover bones from a meal.
-It can be used as a base for soups, sauces and even as a cup on its own with a bit of salt and green onions (like a miso soup).
+We make homemade broth from leftover bones from a meal.
+Homemade bone broth is so easy to make, and it can be used as a base for soups (such as Creamy Sweet Potato Soup), sauces and even as a cup on its own with a bit of salt and green onions (like a miso soup).

 - Heals the gut for those with digestive issues such as gluten allergies, autoimmune disorders, etc.